luckpp/microservices-tickets/auth/README.md

 - stores any data we want
 - we have to manage it manually
   - unless we are storing that JWT inside of a cookie

+# Requirements for auth mechanism

+- must be able to tell us details about the user
+- must be able to handle authorization info
+- must have a built-in, tamper resistant way to expire or invalidate itself
+- must be easily understood between different languages
+- must not require some kind of backing data store on server

+NOTE: all the requirements above lead us to **JWT**

+## Include the JWT in the HTTP request

+One can choose between several places to include the JWT:

+- in the **request header**
+  - `Authorization`: `JWT`
+- in the **request body**
+  - `token`: `JWT`
+- as a cookie in the **request header** (in this case we rely on the browser to manage the cookie)
+  - `Cookie`: `JWT`

+In order to choose the proper option you should take in consideration how the client app is built:

+1. When implementing for example a normal React app the app is loaded in the browser, so js code is loaded and executed and only after that request for data is made from the browser.
+In this case all options to include the JWT are viable, since the JWT should be included only on data request.

+2. When implementing for example a server-side rendered React app, that means that on the server side the app HTML is being build and the HTML includes also the data.
+In this case only using the JWT as cookie is viable since the JWT has to be provided on the initial request and should be used on server-side to request data that is included in the HTML.

+**Conclusion: We will use JWT as authentication mechanism and we are going to manage this JWT through the use of cookies.**

+Cookies:

+- in order for the server to include a cookie in the response it will use the `Set-Cookie` header
+- we will automatically manage the cookies using a helper library to read data out of the cookie: `cookie-session` (https://www.npmjs.com/package/cookie-session)